 The narcissist will often engage with the partner as if none of the abuse happened and sometimes return to the loving persona the partner remembers from the beginning of the relationship.

 Kevin: I’ve missed you so much.
 I’ve been so upset while we weren’t talking that I was drinking every single night.

-Allie: Earlier, you said that you haven’t had a drink in a month.
+Allie: Earlier in this conversation, you said that you haven’t had a drink in a month.

 Kevin: Are you trying to say I haven’t been upset?

 Allie: No… I just… thought that when I asked you how you’d been doing that you said you were trying to clean up and you hadn’t been drinking.

 Kevin: Why are you bringing that up right now?
 Who cares?
 That’s not even what I said.